 Make this EASY Beef Gravy recipe in just 10 minutes with NO drippings needed!
 Learn 3 secret ingredients to add depth of flavor, plus a chef-inspired finishing technique to add a silky, velvety finish.

-Serve this gravy with mashed potatoes, salisbury steak, homemade rolls, buttermilk biscuits, country fried chicken, cube steak, and more!
+Serve this gravy with mashed potatoes, buttermilk biscuits, country fried chicken, roasted pork tenderloin, and more!

 Brown Gravy Recipe